nianswe/photoblog/README.md

 ### Upload Multiple Image
-#### Where an logged in user can upload multiple images/photos:
+#### Where a logged in user can upload multiple images/photos:

 ![upload multiple images](./static/assets/images/upload_multi_image.jpg)

 ### Add Post
-#### Where an logged in user can create a blog posts.
+#### Where a logged in user can create a blog posts.

 ![add post](./static/assets/images/add_post.jpg)

 ### View Blog Post
-#### Where an logged in user can view a blog posts and if auther af the post click Edit Blog to edit:
+#### Where a logged in user can view a blog posts and if auther af the post click Edit Blog to edit:

 ![view post](./static/assets/images/view_blog_post.jpg)

 ### Edit and Delete Blog Post
-#### Where an logged in user can edit or delete a blog posts.
+#### Where a logged in user can edit or delete a blog posts.
 #### Change title, change body, change photo to another already uploaded photo, change status to Draft if Published and Published if Draft.
 #### Delete Blog Post: